Nicolas Batum: Charlotte Hornets (2015–2020)

-Los Angeles Clippers (2020–present)
+Los Angeles Clippers (2020–2023)

 On December 1, 2020, after clearing waivers, Batum signed with the Los Angeles Clippers.

 On August 13, 2021, Batum re-signed with the Clippers.

 On July 6, 2022, Batum re-signed with the Clippers on a two-year deal.

+Philadelphia 76ers (2023–2024)

+On 1 November 2023, the Philadelphia 76ers acquired Batum, Marcus Morris Sr., Kenyon Martin Jr. and Robert Covington from the Clippers in exchange for James Harden, P. J. Tucker, and Filip Petrušev.
+As part of the trade, the Clippers dealt a first-round pick, two second-round picks, a pick swap, and cash considerations to the 76ers, while sending a pick swap and cash considerations to the Oklahoma City Thunder.

+Second stint with Los Angeles Clippers (2024–present)

+On 10 July 2024, the Los Angeles Clippers signed Batum.
+He made 78 appearances (eight starts) for Los Angeles during the 2024–25 NBA season, averaging 4.0 points, 2.8 rebounds, and 1.1 assists.

+On 30 June 2025, Batum re-signed with the Clippers on a two-year, $11.5 million contract.

 Player profile

 Lanky and agile, Batum is regarded as a highly skilled defensive player and one of the NBA's best executors of the chase-down block.
 Growing up in Pont-l'Évêque, Normandy, the lanky Batum was among the tallest boys of his age group and began his basketball career as a center.
 Inspiration had been drawn from NBA shot-blocking specialist Dikembe Mutombo, known for theatrically wagging his finger after rejections — an affectation which Batum emulated.

 Batum noted in a 2013 interview with the Portland Oregonian that, as he got older, he was moved from the low post to the wing, where he was no longer able to make the face-up block, a signature component of his game.
 "I couldn't block it like I used to when I played inside, so when I would see a guy going down the court on a fast break, I used to run behind him and get the block".

 The chase-down block thus became a fundamental part of Batum's game and was a skill brought with him to the NBA.
 Through March 2013, only two players in the 2012–13 season who did not play center or power forward had performed more blocks than Batum — Josh Smith and Kevin Durant.

 On May 31, 2021, Batum started for Los Angeles Clippers as a center of the lineup against Dallas Mavericks in game four of the 2021 NBA playoffs.